dg1223/udacity-intro-to-sql/README.md

 # Udacity: Introduction to SQL

-## From basic to advanced SQL comcepts
+## From basic to advanced SQL concepts

 ### Contents